wschick/af-specification-editor/README.md

 ## Immutability of Published Items

 Once an item has been published with a given category and datum id, the meaning of this should not be changed.
+A datum is this state is **locked**.

+#### Once a datum is locked, the following fields cannot be changed:

+* Datum ID
+* Datum Scale
+* Datum Type

 There is a time in between when an item is created and when it is published where it can be left 'open' - so if it has not been seen by anybody, it may be convenient to change its meaning.
 An indication of a category or datums "published" status may be gotten by seeing if it is reference in any **Published Specification Version**.